 If that's you, you're in the right place.
-We've rounded up the best Sony sets available right now between 49 and 65-inches, drawing on our extensive - and authoritative - reviews library.
+We've rounded up the best Sony TVs available right now between 49 and 65-inches, drawing on our extensive - and authoritative - library of reviews.

 Sony has it all, including 4K models that use both LCD and more modern OLED TV technology.
 All of the below TVs also offer HDR support.
 HDR stands for High Dynamic Range, and is a way of showing the differences between light and dark parts of the picture, meaning a more detailed image.
 Sony's sets support various HDR formats, including HLG, HDR10 and Dolby Vision, but not HDR10+.

 Sony TVs tend to use the Android TV operating system.
 While the OS can be a little sluggish at times, there's no doubting it's convenience.
 Just sign in using your Google Account and you can access all things Android on your TV, including the Google Play Store and Google Music.

 TV manufacturers might be keen to push 55in and 65in sets, but not everyone's got the space for such big screens.
 If you fall into this camp and have your heart set on a Sony TV, then we'd suggest starting your search with the KD-49XG9005.
 This 49in 4K HDR set is an absolute belter, capable of delivering a crisp punchy picture, full of detail and colour.
 It sounds good too, delivering a surprisingly open and atmospheric soundstage.